mph-/lcapy/doc/tutorial.rst

 - conjugate -- complex conjugate

-- expr -- the underlying Sympy expression
+- expr -- the underlying SymPy expression

 - val -- the expression as evaluated as a floating point value (if possible)